elkuku/crowdin-api/readme.md

 $crowdin->translation->download('all.zip', '/local/path/to/package.zip');
 ```

-**Note** there is fluent auto complete and lots of doc blocks to make life easy in your IDE.
+**Note:** There is fluent auto complete and lots of doc blocks, taken from the official API documentation, to make life easy in your IDE :wink:.

 ![Auto complete](/docu/shot-1.png?raw=true "Auto complete")